grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "Well, what the fuck is it that's eatin' ya, my man-mountain?"

 "The sub with the ram.
 It is such an unusual weapon for a modern submarine.
-Are you sure about it?
+Are you sure that is what you saw?

 "Abso-fucking-certain.
 Lotta subs look the same, and that ram is something else under the sun.
 Some kinda custom job, without the sleek, expensive quality of gear ya see on military machines usually.
 Looks like it was worked up as some ancient siege engine, for storming a stone fortress or something.
 And then some crazy motherfucker bought it as scrap and welded the whole fucking heavy water-dragging thing onto the front of their submarine."